ttsiodras/HexSpeak/README.md

 ## Concluding thoughts

 I liked playing with Clojure.
-I have [a soft spot for Lisps](https://www.thanassis.space/score4.html#lisp) so it was interesting to play with one again.
+I have [a soft spot for Lisps](https://www.thanassis.space/score4.html#lisp) so it was interesting to fiddle with one again.
 And even though this benchmark reminded me that *there's no such thing as a free lunch* (i.e. Clojure is slower than Java), Clojure's immutable way of working shields your code from tons of bugs (e.g. contrast [this mutation in Java](https://github.com/ttsiodras/HexSpeak/blob/master/contrib/hexspeak.java#L59)